learn-co-curriculum/navigating-with-bash-ide/README.md

 When you open the IDE, your Terminal is open to a particular directory of the file system.
 When you execute a program or do other work in your Terminal, that action happens in the context of a "Working Directory."

-A "Working Directory" just means wherever on you are on your IDE's file system when you run a command in your Terminal like `learn hello`.
+A "Working Directory" just means wherever you are on your IDE's file system when you run a command in your Terminal like `learn hello`.
 You did that from somewhere.
 We call that somewhere, wherever you currently are, a "Working Directory".

 Open your IDE and in your terminal, you'll be at your Command Line prompt, where your computer is waiting for instructions.